AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-37/acsd-53148-two-requests-in-graphql-for-adding-the-same-configurable-product.md

 <u>Steps to reproduce</u>:

-1. Create a configurable product with a SKU *Test* and another as *Test-A*.
+1. Create a configurable product with SKU *Test* and a simple product with SKU *Test-A*.
 1. Create a new empty cart via GraphQL (change the location with your own [!DNL URL]):

     ```GraphQL